What is Aphantasia?

 Congenital aphantasia is not a disease and doesn't need a cure.
 There are no proven methods to 'train' visualization.
 For acquired aphantasia, research is still unclear.

-The best way is a scientifically validated test like the VVIQ (Vividness of Visual Imagery Questionnaire).
-Our free online test gives you certainty in 5 minutes.
+The best way is a self-test following validated research methodology like the VVIQ (Vividness of Visual Imagery Questionnaire).
+Our free VST-16 test follows this methodology and gives you initial orientation in 5 minutes.

 Research on the neurological basis is still in its early stages, but there are initial findings: